finance calculator

 Deep dive

-This loan-to-value calculator divides your loan balance by property value to show LTV and equity percentage.
-Enter the loan amount and current value to see where you stand.
+This loan-to-value calculator divides your loan balance by property value to show your current LTV and equity percentage.
+Enter the total loan amount (or combined liens) and a realistic property value to see where you stand.

-Use it to check PMI removal thresholds, refinance eligibility, or leverage across properties.
-Include all liens for combined LTV when evaluating HELOC space.
+Use it to check PMI removal thresholds, evaluate refinance or HELOC eligibility, and compare leverage across properties or equipment.
+Include all liens for combined LTV when you’re assessing borrowing room and risk.

 FAQs